LABORA-INF-UFG/QoE-DASH/README.md

 This data set was generated using our [Video encoding](#video-enconding) sub-module.
 The video we used is on [YouTube](https://www.youtube.com/watch?v=zdZ97vxMfkE&ab_channel=GKorb).

-We first downloaded the video, then we created a 2 hour version of the original video with [FFmpeg](https://video.stackexchange.com/questions/12905/repeat-loop-input-video-with-ffmpeg), and finally we used the [Video encoding](#video-enconding) sub-module to generated the data set.
+We first downloaded the video, then we created a 2 hour version of the original video with [FFmpeg](https://video.stackexchange.com/questions/12905/repeat-loop-input-video-with-ffmpeg), and finally we used the [Video encoding](#video-enconding) sub-module to generate the data set.

 ### Manifest generator